aleen42/PersonalWiki/post/face_morph/face_morph.md

 ![](./2.jpg)

 Let’s start by obtaining corresponding points.
 First, we can get a lot of points by automatically ( or manually ) by [detecting facial feature points](http://www.learnopencv.com/facial-landmark-detection/).
 I used dlib to detect 68 corresponding points.
 Next, I added four more points ( one on the right hand side ear, one on the neck, and two on the shoulders ).
 Finally, I added the corners of the image and half way points between those corners as corresponding points as well.
 Needless to say, one can add a few more points around the head and neck to get even better results, or remove the manually clicked points to get slightly worse ( but fully automatic ) results.

+#### 2. Delaunay Triangulation

+From the previous step we have two sets of 80 points — one set per image.
+We can calculate the average of corresponding points in the two sets and obtain a single set of 80 points.
+On this set of average points we perform [Delaunay Triangulation](http://www.learnopencv.com/delaunay-triangulation-and-voronoi-diagram-using-opencv-c-python/).
+The result of Delaunay triangulation is a list of triangles represented by the indices of points in the 80 points array.
+In this particular case the triangulation produces 149 triangles connecting the 80 points.
+The triangulation is stored as an array of three columns.
+The first few rows of the triangulation is shown below.